jasonyu1996/3d-placement/README.md

 ### Box

-Defined with three edge lengths, `len0`, `len1` and `len2`.
+Defined with three edge lengths, `T`, `X` and `Y`.
 Note that a Box is independent of the order of these lengths, i.e, two Boxs are the same if and only if their corresponding edge lengths can be identical after being reordered arbitrarily.

+* int T,X,Y
 * getVolume
+* randomRotate  // Randomly swap T,X and Y.

 ### Point

 Represented by its coordinates, i.e, the coordinates of the vector from the origin to it.
 The Point here lies in 3D space.

-### OrientedBox

-A Box with its orientation fixed.
-Note here that only those orientations where the edges are all parallel to coordinate axes are supported.

-### PlacedBox
+### PlacedBox: public Box

 An OrientedBox with a specified position.

+* point pt
 * getDiagonalPointA
 * getDiagonalPointB